 The Albert ‘Tibby’ Cotter Walkway is a shared pedestrian and cycle pathway spanning Anzac Parade in Sydney’s east, providing a key link between Central Station and the expansive sporting and entertainment precinct at Moore Park.
 Originally engaged to undertake optioneering and concept design, Arup was subsequently engaged to deliver detailed design and construction stage services.
-It is programmed to be opened in time for the first match of the 2015 ICC Cricket World Cup, an accelerated total program of just 14 months.
+The walkway was opened in time for the first match of the 2015 ICC Cricket World Cup, an accelerated total program of just 14 months.

 Designing for people and place

 The walkway supports a vibrant and interconnected inner city, a key aspiration of the City of Sydney’s vision for the future.
 Spanning across one of Sydney’s widest arterial roads, the walkway enhances pedestrian and cycle access, providing safer passage to the precinct’s estimated 1.5 million visitors and an additional 350,000 pedestrians each year.
-The pedestrianised corridor to Central Station provides greater integration with the existing public transport network, while the bridge’s form also supports the upcoming Sydney CBD and South East Light Rail line.
+The pedestrianised corridor to Central Station provides greater integration with the existing public transport network.

 Complex form, complex engineering